Date/Time

 Kim Young has over 20 years’ experience supporting vulnerable students and ensures DSLs and pastoral staff have the guidance needed for excellent safeguarding.

-*This programme is free for colleagues working in River Learning Trust schools.
-For other attendees the cost of the programme is £120 per person.
+*This 3-part series is funded for colleagues working in River Learning Trust schools.

 Refunds